Anne Lister College, York: History

-Buildings and Services
+Buildings and services

 The college is roughly split into two separate quadrangle, with accommodation blocks around the side.
 Pergolas lead from the Hub to the accommodation blocks.
 The western quadrangle contains A, B, C, and D blocks while the eastern quadrangle contains F, G, H, and I blocks.
 Fencing and gates between the blocks make the college a gated one, with the exception of J Block.
 J block was built as part of the David Kato project, with the concrete panel sculpting and the window frames both being the pattern of David Kato College.
 It borders the east side of the Kato-Lister Green.

 The Hub is the main social space at the college.
 It contains laundry facilities, the College Team's offices, reception, common room, and the Quiet Space.
 To encourage easy socialisation and to cope with large events, the common room is not enclosed but architectural panelling gives it a sense of form.
-As well as tables and chairs, it contains a large television, a piano, two pool tables and a table tennis table.

 The Quiet Space is effectively a second common room, but the strength of the college's egalitarian spirit restricts it from any form of separation by designation.
 It contains sofas, a printer, Amazon lockers, and a library.
 It also has a serving hatch to the college kitchen, where the weekly brunch is prepared.

 The college is self-catered, with students having access to flat kitchens.
 College members are encouraged to attend the weekly college meal in the Piazza Building.

-Over the years, several shopping trolleys have been collected by students on nights out.
-Some are stored away by the porters to help on move-in day to compensate for the inadequate number of trolleys.